TechNexion/afloader/README.txt

 This program uses gnu autotools to build.

 $ autoreconf --install
-$ configure --host <prefix of arm toolchain>
+$ ./configure --host <prefix of arm toolchain>

-Example:
+Example (for ARM64 targets):
-$ configure --host aarch64-linux-gnu
+$ ./configure --host aarch64-linux-gnu

 Then build by running Make:
 $ make